SwissDataScienceCenter/renku-vnc/x11vnc/README.md

 apt-get install -y --no-install-recommends xterm xvfb x11vnc net-tools
 ```

-* Install the window manager, and X utilities (xset).
+* Install the window manager, and X utilities (xrandr, xset).
 We use fluxbox, but other choices such as openbox, xfce4 are also possible.

 ```
 apt-get update
 apt-get install -y fluxbox x11-xserver-utils
 ```

-Note, we are only aiming for a functional windows or desktop environment that can be used for testing purpose,
+Note that we are only aiming for a functional windows or desktop environment that can be used for testing purpose.
-therefore this install lacks the obvious bells and whistles customizations.
+Therefore this install lacks the obvious bells and whistles customizations.
 See the documentation on the available windows manager or full
 fledge desktop managers for more information.

 * Install novnc and its sister project websockify from github